-If you drew a cougar limited-entry permit of any kind, you'll receive your permit in the mail in early November.
+If you drew a cougar permit, you'll receive your permit in the mail in early November.

 Please be aware that if you receive your permit, and then the credit card you used for payment is refused, your permit is not valid.